Abhii0007/Synthetic-Data-Generation-for-Computer-Vision-AI-Research/README.md

 Training a YOLOv8 Model:-

         The model is trained on synthetic data, where each object is represented as a polygon rather than a simple bounding box.

-Displaying Predictions: The YOLO model’s predictions are visualized by drawing polygons over objects detected in images.

-Real-World Application: This method of using synthetic data can be used to generate training data for real-world problems such as autonomous vehicles, medical imaging, and industrial robotics.

-How Does This Project Work?:-

-        The model is trained using YOLO annotations in the form of polygons (not just bounding boxes).
-        The system reads the image and label files, where labels define the polygons representing each object.
-        These polygons are drawn over the image, simulating the detection of objects.
-        The trained model can be deployed to predict objects and draw polygons in real-time on new images.
-        Synthetic Data Generation Applications in the Future As deep learning and computer vision continue to evolve, synthetic data generation will become increasingly important.

 #Here, We Using Blender because its has very vast potential for 3D renderings prespectives and also for Synthetic Data generation...